-1. Thirty hours of history, including HIS 5370 and a six-hour thesis.
+- 1. Thirty hours of history, including HIS 5370 and a six-hour thesis. - At least eighteen hours, exclusive of thesis, must be 5000-level courses, and students must take at least one course in each of the three areas- American, European, and global (i.e. non-western or Latin America). - Students may choose to take up to six hours of their coursework from one of the following departments: English, Museum Studies, Music, Philosophy, Political Science, Religion, Psychology, Social Work (6000-level only), and Sociology. - 4.
+Demonstrated intermediate proficiency in one modern foreign language by one of the methods listed in the Specific Degree Requirements for the Doctor of Philosophy degree in the General Information section of this Catalog.

-- 2. At least eighteen hours, exclusive of thesis, must be 5000-level courses, and students must take at least one course in each of the three areas--American, European, and global (i.e. non-western or Latin America).
-Students may take up to six hours outside the history department with approval of the graduate program director. - 3.
-Demonstrated intermediate proficiency in one modern foreign language by one of the methods listed in the Specific Degree Requirements for the Doctor of Philosophy degree in the General Information section of this Catalog. - 4.
-A comprehensive written examination on course work offered for the degree will be given in the fall and spring semesters, and once during the summer session.
+- 5. A comprehensive written examination on course work offered for the degree will be given in the fall and spring semesters, and once during the summer session.
 Students must pass four of five written examinations and must pass the examination for HIS 5370.
-The examination, or individual parts, may be repeated once after a three-month delay. - 5.
+The examination, or individual parts, may be repeated once after a three-month delay. - 6.
 Satisfactory oral defense of the thesis.